 Never before has the human race had such access to abundant, good-tasting, inexpensive food.
 Combine this with the rise of modern transportation and sedentary lifestyles and you have a recipe for the obesity epidemic.

 There’s more going on than simply good food and less exercise.
 Obesity is often a physical manifestation of an addiction called compulsive eating.
 Compulsive eaters, like alcoholics or drug addicts, turn to food to quell uncomfortable feelings.
 They can become addicted to the act of eating, or to specific foods.

 It sounds unusual, but it’s far from uncommon.
 Overeaters Anonymous, like Alcoholics Anonymous, is a 12-step based program that helps compulsive eaters recover from food addictions.

 If someone you love is obese, they may need more help than a diet and exercise plan.
-Most people know that moving more and eating less are the simple ways to combat obesity.
+Most people know that moving more and eating less are simple ways to combat obesity.
 Yet few people actually take the steps they need to lose weight.
-For some people suffering from a food addiction or eating disorder, it can be difficult or impossible to lose weight.
+For some people suffering from food addiction or an eating disorder, it can be difficult or impossible to lose weight.
 Their addiction is just as serious as that of an alcoholic or drug addict.

 End Addiction Now

 With the growing use of prescription drugs in America, more people than ever before are at risk of becoming dependent on drugs.
 Multiple prescriptions can cause terrible side effects, and some cannot be stopped abruptly.
 Some people may need to enter a treatment facility to safely stop taking prescription medicines.